ntwigs/nopy/README.md

 ## How do I use Nopy?

-It super simple.
-All you'll have to do is install the extesion from the [Chrome Web Store](CHANGE_THIS) and Nopy will be up and running.
+It's super simple.
+All you'll have to do is install the extension from the [Chrome Web Store](CHANGE_THIS) and Nopy will be up and running.
 The next time you visit any package at [NPM](https://www.npmjs.com/) you'll be greeted with lots of install options.

 ## Show me the beauty 💅

-Install the extension and visit any package at [NPM](https://www.npmjs.com/), for example [React](https://www.npmjs.com/package/react) and you'll see a bunch of install options where the copy buttons usually are.
+Install the extension and visit any package at [NPM](https://www.npmjs.com/), for example, [React](https://www.npmjs.com/package/react) and you'll see a bunch of install options where the copy buttons usually are.

 <div width="100%">
   <img src="Change this later" />